Financial Aid Programs

 - The Federal SEOG is also a program that does not need to be repaid.

-To qualify for Cal Grants, a student must
+To qualify for a Cal Grant, a student must

 - Be a California resident or approved by the college for AB 540 status

-- Meet the basic requirements for federal aid, financial need and and minimum GPA requirements
+- Meet the basic requirements for federal aid, financial need, and minimum GPA requirements

-In addition, the passage of the California Dream Act allows students who meet AB 540 criteria to apply for and receive state-funded financial aid including the Cal Grant.
+**The passage of the California Dream Act allows students who meet AB 540 criteria to apply for and receive state-funded financial aid, including the Cal Grant.

-- You must be enrolled at least half-time and the grants are pro-rated for part time enrollment
+- You must be enrolled at least half-time status and the grants are pro-rated for part-time enrollment.

-- Due to the proportion of grant aid to cost of attendance, those students who have an 'At Home' COA and have been awarded a Cal Grant will forfeit their SEOG, if awarded, so that a more needy, less awarded student may benefit.
+- Due to the proportion of grant aid to cost of attendance (COA), those students who have an 'At Home' COA and have been awarded a Cal Grant will forfeit their SEOG, if awarded, so that a more needy, less awarded student may benefit.

 Three Different Cal Grants

 - Cal Grant C: Recipients enrolled in approved vocational or technical programs may receive up to $1,094 per year or, for students with dependent children, up to $4,000 per year for a maximum of two years.